 - Recent research suggests that the great white shark, a fraction of the size of a megalodon, actually helped cause its extinction by competing with juvenile megalodons and hunting smaller whales that were the megalodon’s primary prey.

 People started finding dragon teeth along the creeks and the shores of oceans.
 Big, six-inch-long dragon teeth.

-Just how impressive was megalodon?
-For starters, the shark may have been 20 to 50X the size of today’s largest great white sharks.
+Just how impressive was the megalodon?
+For starters, the shark may have been 20 to 50X the size of today’s largest great white shark.
 And, no, that’s not a typo.
 While the largest great white sharks found today weigh about 5,000 pounds…

 ‘Conservative’ estimates of megalodon’s size place its maximum size at 47,960 kg (105,733 lbs).
 Larger maximum size estimates place megalodon’s highest potential weight at 103,197 kg (227,510 lbs).